limansky/limansky_me/drafts/2015-11-03-getting-started-with-shapeless.md

-Sooner or later, every Scala programmer trying to study [shapeless](https://github.com/milessabin/shapeless), [Scalaz](https://github.com/scalaz/scalaz) or other libraries, which are not designed to solve one small problem, but was created to ~~explode your brain~~ change the way you are writing your code, make it safer and at the same time more generic.
+Sooner or later, every Scala programmer trying to study [shapeless](https://github.com/milessabin/shapeless), [Scalaz](https://github.com/scalaz/scalaz) or other libraries, which are not designed to solve one small problem, but were created to ~~explode your brain~~ change the way you are writing your code, make it safer and at the same time more generic.
 I tried to do it several times, but the main problem is that there are no entry point.
 There are lot of things